PolVilniusTech/public.incident.reporting.timeline.md/timeline/Lithuania.md

 *  The Police (4) require advanced knowledge for successfully completing research of the incident & probable data leak.
 *  Giving a chance to remove and backup (Emploees) Data for the Employees could limit conequences of an Ransomware attack.
 *  Having security Representative to teach Employees how to keep security Policies and Regulations in the Institution could boost efectiveness of an Incident Management in the Institution.
+*  The (5) available information about a possible loss of: i.
+First name, ii.
+Last name, iii.
+Personal identification number, iv.
+Personal (household) address, v. phone no., vi. email address, vii. personal automobile license plate w/o VIN number.
+*  The (5) available information hint that end-user(s) employee workspace could be the place where the data could be leaked.
+*  An enumeration of all plausible data and backup data places could help to a Security Representative of the Company to conduct precise a risk assessment and afterwards - treatment process.
 ```

 ```